 People often experience feelings of anxiety when they feel they are in danger.
 It’s a natural reaction to the sense that you may be in trouble or about to face a stressful situation.
 They differ from panic attacks, which can be a side effect of a diagnosed anxiety disorder.
-Let’s go over the different signs of an anxiety attack, and what you can do when you find yourselves in the grips of one.

 What is an Anxiety Attack?